fennel-ai/client/docs/pages/api-reference/client/commit.md

 <Expandable title="backfill" type="bool" defaultVal="True">
-If set to False, Returns error if commit will result in a backfill of any dataset. backfill of a dataset is done when there is no existing dataset that is isomorphic to the new dataset. backfill param can be set as False to prevent accidental backfills.
+If set to False, Returns error if commit will result in a backfill of any dataset. backfill of a dataset is done when there is no existing dataset that is isomorphic to the new dataset. backfill parameter can be set as False to prevent accidental backfill.
 </Expandable>

 <pre snippet="api-reference/client/commit#basic" status="success"